-Prompt data products are a result of difference image analysis (DIA; §3.2.1).
-They include the sources detected in difference images (DIASources), astrophysical objects that these are associated to (DIAObjects), identified Solar System objects 16 (SSObject), and related, broadly defined, metadata (including eg., cut-outs17).
+Prompt data products are the result nightly processing.
+Prompt data products are a result of difference image analysis (DIA; §3.2.1) These data products are single visit images, difference images, and the results of difference image analysis (DIA; §3.2.1).
+DIA outputs consist of the sources detected in difference images (DIASources), astrophysical objects that these are associated to (DIAObjects), identified Solar System objects 17 (SSObject), and related, broadly defined, metadata (including e.g. cut-outs).
+Various metadata products are also produced during nightly processing and made available to users.